JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

    delay lines) a number contradicting the entities actually written.
-2. **Early exits (the zero-added-cost invariant):** if there are no AUTOPIPELINE call sites, or the design's Python never *read* any `.latency` (`pypeline.AUTOPIPELINE_LATENCY_WAS_READ()`, a read-tracked property flag), the loop ends here — the cache couldn't have influenced the elaborated design, so pass 1's result is final.
+2. **Early exits (the zero-added-cost invariant):** if there are no AUTOPIPELINE call sites, or the design's Python never *read* any `.latency` (`pypeline.AUTOPIPELINE_LATENCY_WAS_READ()`, a read-tracked property flag), or every value it read already equals the stage count harvested for that key, the loop ends here.
+The second check compares `pypeline.AUTOPIPELINE_SERVED_LATENCIES()` with the harvest using `SYN.AUTOPIPELINE_SERVED_VALUES_MATCH`, and holds for fixed `latency=` call sites, a correct `start_latency=` guess, or a discovered 0.
+It prints "skipping pin-and-confirm pass 2".
+Either way the loop ends here — the cache couldn't have influenced the elaborated design, so pass 1's result is final.
 Cost is exactly the classic single parse + single sweep. `.c` designs never enter the loop at all (`AUTOPIPELINE` is Pypeline-only syntax).